Back to Blog

 5.56/.223 CALIBER

-The next size up in bullet caliber is for those suppressors labeled in the rifle caliber size as 5.56 or .223.
+The next size up in bullet diameter is for those suppressors labeled in the rifle caliber size as 5.56 or .223.
 For the most part, these are intended for rifle calibers like .223 Remington or 5.56 NATO.
 These are the most common calibers for AR-15 rifles, carbines, and pistols.
 This size suppressor will comfortably handle the rimfire calibers previously mentioned as well as the smaller centerfire rifle calibers like 5.56 or .223.

-.30 CALIBER AND UP
+.30 CALIBER

 Many .308 caliber rifle suppressors are actually rated for 300 Winchester Magnum, 300 Weatherby Magnum, and even 300 Remington Ultra Magnum.
 It is of extreme importance to determine if a suppressor will tolerate rifle calibers such as these before they are fired.